-- Total Lifetime Cost of Owning an EESL Fan V/s Gorilla Fan
+- Total Lifetime Cost of Owning an EESL Fan V/s Atomberg Fan

 The primary selling point that EESL had been widely promoting was the price of their fans.
 But when seen from a cost-effective view, you will find that since the quality of these fans has been compromised, they are not durable.

-Below is a table that shows a comparison between the lifetime cost of owning an EESL Fan and that of owning a Gorilla Fan.
+Below is a table that shows a comparison between the lifetime cost of owning an EESL Fan and that of owning a Atomberg Fan.

 For the calculations, we have assumed a ten year period.
 Although most fans will work for more than 15-20 years

-As you can clearly see, choosing a Gorilla fan over EESL fans will help you save around Rs 3,400 in ten years.
+As you can clearly see, choosing Atomberg Fan over EESL fans will help you save around Rs 3,400 in ten years.

 To conclude, it cannot be denied that the government and EESL had their hearts in its right place when they introduced the program for energy-efficient ceiling fans.
 But the scheme was not very successful as fans with BLDC motors are increasingly taking hold of the market, owing to their excellent performance and energy efficiency.